-In a business, variable cost is mostly used and is an integral part while analysing company’s break-even.
-The break-even analysis is applied to scan the revenue or the unit that has to sold to cover the total cost.
+In a business, the variable cost is mostly used and is an integral part while analysing the company’s break-even point.
+The break-even analysis is applied to scan the revenue or the unit that has to be sold to cover the total cost.

 The formula to determine the break-even point is:

 Break-even point in units = Fixed costs/(Sales price per unit – Variable cost per unit)

-For any successful investors, variable costs are essential to determine the percentage of the fixed price and forecast how the company will reciprocate under different operating condition.
+For successful investors, variable costs are essential to determine the percentage of the fixed price and forecast how the company will reciprocate under different operating conditions.

-The above mentioned is the concept, that is elucidated in detail about ‘How to calculate the total variable cost?’ for the Commerce students.
+The above-mentioned is the concept that is elucidated in detail about calculating the total variable cost for Commerce students.
 To know more, stay tuned to BYJU’S.